awlondon/d9l294il0oqy-dqr3/docs/tech/member_seat_ordering_app_ux_spec.md

 - Title: “Order in progress”.
 - Summary: “Order #1248 · Seat A-12”.
 - Short list: “Latte (12 oz, oat milk)”; “Snack Box – Kids”.
-- Status timeline: [●] Received → [○] In the café → [○] Out for delivery → [○] Delivered.
+- Status timeline: [●] Received → [○] In the cafe → [○] Out for delivery → [○] Delivered.
-- Text while in progress: “We’re preparing your order in the café.
+- Text while in progress: “We’re preparing your order in the cafe.
 A team member will bring it to your seat.”
 - Hint: “Please keep the aisle clear so staff can deliver.”

 **Live updates:**
-- When café marks `in_progress` → highlight “In the café”.
+- When cafe marks `in_progress` → highlight “In the cafe”.
 - When runner marks `out_for_delivery` → highlight that step.
 - When runner marks `delivered`: switch to success state with header “✅ Delivered to Seat A-12”, text “Enjoy!
 If anything’s not right, please let our team know.” and buttons **[Order something else]** / **[Back to home]**.